Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 I like lightweight fleece gloves for situations when I know I'd rather not use mittens, like the photo above.

-• They ride along in the bottom of my pack year round, because cold hands are dangerous for extended periods of time.
+• This pair (available in light, mid and heavy weight) rides along in the bottom of my pack year round, because cold hands are dangerous for extended periods of time.

 • Even a nice summer day can turn nasty at higher elevations.
 Always put on an extra layer once you top out somewhere the wind can reach you (especially important if you're sweaty from the exertion of uphill hiking).